Is Your Computer Network Secure Enough for HIPAA? 5 Best Practices

-There is a better solution recommended by IT security in Las Vegas: separate those users and endpoints who need access to patient health information from those who don't.
+There is a better solution recommended by IT security: separate those users and endpoints who need access to patient health information from those who don't.
 Use your firewall to route traffic between VLANs.
 That way, you avoid slowing down your entire network.

 4. Expand your storage to archive all firewall logs.

 Because HIPAA regulations require you to log, audit, and monitor all access to patient health information, your storage needs will grow over time.
 Look for scalable and reliable cloud storage solutions that are secure for archiving medical data logs.

 5. Get a network assessment before your next HIPAA audit.

 According to the U.S. Department of Health & Human Services, 69% of HIPAA complaints result in corrective action.
 Noncompliance fines are rising sharply.

 To minimize the risk of failing a HIPAA audit, get a network assessment from the cybersecurity experts.
 Intelligent Technical Solutions provides total security solutions to keep patient health information secure, make sure your organization stays HIPAA compliant, and help you avoid expensive fines.